sergera/pre-sci/README.md

 ## Get to the part that really matters faster, the science!

-This package aims to data analysis and feature engineering process faster for predictive modeling.
+PreSci aims to make the data analysis and feature engineering process faster for predictive modeling.

 ### !!!IMPORTANT!!!